 The Advisor feature is available in the Sentinel Control Center.
-You can access Advisor either by clicking the Advisor tab or by clicking the Advisor icon 💡 in the toolbar.
-The Advisor configuration interface is available only for users in the administrator role.
+You can access Advisor either by clicking the Advisor tab or by clicking the Advisor icon interface is available only for users in the administrator role.

 Figure 19-1 Advisor Window